King cake: United States

 In Louisiana and parts of the Gulf Coast region historically settled by the French, king cake is associated with Mardi Gras and is traditionally served from Epiphany until Carnival and recently year-round.
 It may have been introduced by Basque settlers in 1718, or by the French in 1870.

 It comes in a number of styles.
 The simplest, said to be the most traditional, is a ring of twisted cinnamon roll-style dough.
 It may be topped with icing or sugar, which may be colored to show the traditional Mardi Gras colors of purple for justice, green for faith, and gold for power.
 Cakes may also be filled with cream cheese, praline, cinnamon, or an assortment of fruit fillings.

-Traditionally, a small plastic baby, symbolizing Jesus, is hidden in the king cake and is a way for residents of Louisiana to celebrate their Christian faith.
+Traditionally, a small plastic baby symbolizing Jesus is hidden in the king cake.
 The baby symbolizes luck and prosperity to whoever finds it.
-That person is also responsible for purchasing next week's cake or hosting the next Mardi Gras party.
+That person is also responsible for purchasing next year's cake or hosting the next Mardi Gras party.
 Often, bakers place the baby outside of the cake, leaving the purchaser to hide it themselves.
 This is usually to avoid liability for any choking hazard.

 In 2009, the New Orleans Pelicans basketball team introduced the King Cake Baby as a seasonal mascot.
 The New Orleans Baby Cakes (formerly the Zephyrs) were a AAA baseball team that played their final three seasons (2017–2019) with that name before relocating and becoming the Wichita Wind Surge.